SqueshSvyt/GLTask2/README.md

 Run ./ServerStation
 To run client on linux you need Xlib11 work with XServer:
-You can downloand using this command in bash: sudo apt install libx11-dev
+You can downloand using this command in bash: sudo apt install libx11-dev To run client2.0 use sudo because its read info from dev files